 Engage in the VC ecosystem to stay on top of emerging tech.

-From rivets to reconciliations: how robotics process automation saves financial firms money
+From rivets to reconciliations: how RPA saves financial firms money

 Like the auto industry before it, financial services is turning to digital labor to cut costs.